Admitted Student Next Steps – Fall Enrollment

 Accept your admission offer no later than May 1 (or within 21 days for those admitted after April 10).
 A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

-Attend STAR, the required summer registration program, which is held on campus on multiple dates in June and July.
-STAR registration will be available beginning December 14, via myPurdue, to students who have accepted their offer of admission.
+Summer Transition, Advising and Registration (STAR) is the required summer registration program for new students.
+It's held on campus on multiple dates in June and July.
+STAR registration is available via myPurdue to students who have accepted their admission offer.
 International students will have the ability to attend Virtual STAR.

 Fee statements will be sent to your @purdue.edu email address and accessible through myPurdue in July.
 No paper fee statements will be mailed.